What are Osko payments?

 Gone is the era of waiting 2-3 business days to send or receive money with your bank account.

 A few years back a new online banking day dawned with the launch of Osko and the New Payments Platform (NPP).
 Osko and the New Payments Platform are designed to bring faster, easier, more convenient online bank transfers to Aussies, so that everything from paying your energy bill, to buying old IKEA desks off Gumtree is simpler.
 In this guide, we’ve collected the main need-to-knows about Osko, to help you get your banking up to date.

-- Osko allows 24/7 online banks transfers in under a minute
+- Osko enables 24/7 online bank transfers in under a minute

 - It offers easier account identification by phone number and email